Here I am talking about color psychology for branding in case you want to choose the colors of your brand or website.

 - Sign up for my newsletter from here and get access to the reserved area.

 - Check your email box (and your spam folder): after registering, I emailed you the password to access the reserved area of my site.
-Enter the password you received here and download the brand identity kit template for free.
+Enter the password you received here and download my WordPress child theme for free.

 - The file download will start automatically immediately after entering your email address.
 In case it does not happen by mistake, contact me by email and I will send it to you.